algorand/conduit/docs/tutorials/IndexerMigration.md

 If you have an existing Archival node which is on the same round as your Indexer, you can simply stop algod, alter your config as follows, and restart it.
+Interacting with algod is done primarily using the `goal` CLI.
+You can find more details about installing and using `goal` in the [goal docs](https://developer.algorand.org/docs/clis/goal/goal/).
 ```bash
 # Stop Algod
 goal -d $ALGOD_DIR node stop